-PURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said C urt, to be held in the chambers thereof in the County Court House, in the City of New York, on Friday, the 8th day of September, 1882, at the opening o. the court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of listsimate and Assessment in the above entitled matter.
-The nature and extent of the improvement hereby intended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of One Hundred and Thirty-eighth street, from the easterly line of Tenth avenue for a distance of 909 feet 31/4 inches easterly, and a new street or avenue, which is a continuation thereof, from the last mentioned point in a southerly, easterly and northerly direction to Avenue, St. Nicholas, opposite One Hundre i and Thirty-fifth street, in the City of New York, being the following d scribed lots, pieces or parcels of land, viz.:
+DURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said C urt, to be held in the Chambers thereof in the County Court House, in the City of New York, on Friday, the she day of September, 1882, at the opening o the court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above ent teled matter.
+The nature and extent improvement held the state of the county of the City of New York, for the use of the public to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of One Hundred and Thirty-eighth street, from the easterly line of Tenth avenue for a distance of 909 feet 31⁄2 inches easterly, and a new street or avenue, which is a continuation thereof, from the last mentioned point in a southerly, easterly and northerly direction to Avenue St. Nicholas, opposite One Hundred, and Thirty-fifth street, in the City of New York, being the following described lots, pieces or parcels of land, viz.: